Predicting liquid properties and behavior via droplet pinch-off and machine learning

-\dropcap{T}he quantification of liquid properties, such as surface tension, viscosity, and density, is an essential quality-control measure in fluid dispensing processes such as inkjet printing\cite{dearden2005low, stringer2009limits} and spray coating \cite{pan2018coatings, carey2018spray}.
+The quantification of liquid properties, such as surface tension, viscosity, and density, is an essential quality-control measure in fluid dispensing processes such as inkjet printing\cite{dearden2005low, stringer2009limits} and spray coating \cite{pan2018coatings, carey2018spray}.
 However, some conventional methods for determining fluid properties rely on specialized and complex instrumentation, which often limits their use within small enterprises and complicates automation.
 Among various existing techniques, the \emph{pendant drop} method has become a widely adopted approach to determine the surface tension of a liquid \cite{stauffer1965measurement}.
 In this method, a droplet is suspended from the tip of a capillary, or needle, with the droplet contour recorded by optical imaging.
 The shape of the pendant droplet, and thus its contour, is controlled by a balance between gravity and interfacial forces \cite{saad2011design}.
 Once the droplet boundary is recorded, numerical solutions of the Young–Laplace equation, which accounts for the pressure difference across the liquid interface, the surface curvature, and surface tension \cite{bashforth1883attempt}, are fitted to determine the surface tension $\sigma$ \cite{hansen1991surface}.
 This method is valued for its simplicity, small liquid volume requirements, and compatibility with conventional optical imaging systems, making it suitable for both research and industrial environments \cite{berry2015measurement}.
-In terms of limitations, the pendant drop method relies on the accurate detection of the droplet boundary, which restricts its applicability in cases of low optical resolution, or high image noise, and/or for small droplets \cite{lin1995examination,lin1996systematic,morita2002influence}.
-Consequently, most setups work with millimetre-sized droplets \cite{lin1995examination,morita2002influence}.
+In practice, millimetre-scale droplets are commonly employed in this method \cite{lin1995examination,lin1996systematic,morita2002influence}.
 Other experimental techniques used to characterise surface tension include the Wilhelmy plate, the Du No\"uy ring, and the widely used bubble pressure tensiometry.